stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger – Are We Currently Fighting World War III? (71).md

-civilization from scratch is a possible thing   well let's design this one from scratch differently what would that look like so how do we how do we and then you know you may want to uh dive into the consistence   project which is your project which i i highly i'm fired up about it so how do we begin to   design a new social technology and re-engineer society basically what are the   i think the best words or what are the the best levers to implement that i mean how do we begin   i i think just like elon musk is uh using his idea to go to mars as a means to achieve the technology   [2097](https://www.youtube.com/watch?v=zQ0l56vjTss&t=2097.76s)
+civilization from scratch is a possible thing   well let's design this one from scratch differently what would that look like so how do we how do we and then you know you may want to uh dive into the consistence   project which is your project which i i highly i'm fired up about it so how do we begin to   design a new [[social tech|social technology]] and re-engineer society basically what are the   i think the best words or what are the the best levers to implement that i mean how do we begin   i i think just like elon musk is uh using his idea to go to mars as a means to achieve the technology   [2097](https://www.youtube.com/watch?v=zQ0l56vjTss&t=2097.76s)